VincentWei/build-minigui-5.0/README.md

 ## Current Status

-Currently, MiniGUI 5.0 is still under active development.
-We hope we can release the official version about in one month.

-This is the second preview release of MiniGUI 5.0.0.
-The actual version number is 4.9.1.
+Currently, we have released the MiniGUI 5.0.0 as the first official release of MiniGUI 5.0.x.

 Main enhancements of MiniGUI Core and its components are as follow: